nilsojc/Multicloud3/README.md

       - kubectl apply -f cloudmart-frontend.yaml
 ```

-Replace the image URI on line 18 of the cloudmart-frontend.yaml files with CONTAINER_IMAGE.
+Replace the image URI on line 18 of the cloudmart-frontend.yaml files with the container image URI.

 ***3. Testing the CI/CD Pipeline***

-1. **Make a Change on GitHub:**
+We can test if our pipeline works by making a change in Github:

     - Update the application code in the **`cloudmart-application`** repository.
     - File `src/components/MainPage/index.jsx` line 93
     - Commit and push the changes.